I am currently a Senior Research Engineer at Qualcomm AI Research Korea, where I work on developing more human-like, real-time voice agents.

 Education

-Ph.D.
-Candidate in Seoul National University
+Ph.D. in Seoul National University

 Electrical and Computer Engineering

-Mar 2019 - Aug 2025 (Expected)
+Mar 2019 - Aug 2025

 USDM is a paralinguistic-aware spoken dialog model built through supervised fine-tuning (SFT) on spoken dialog data, on top of a cross-modal pretrained model trained using a speech-text interleaving technique.